Bell state

-The Bell's states or EPR pairs are specific quantum states of two qubits that represent the simplest (and maximal) examples of quantum entanglement; conceptually, they fall under the study of quantum information science.
+In quantum information science, the Bell's states or EPR pairs are specific quantum states of two qubits that represent the simplest examples of quantum entanglement.
 The Bell's states are a form of entangled and normalized basis vectors.
-This normalization implies that the overall probability of the particle being in one of the mentioned states is 1: $\langle \Phi|\Phi \rangle = 1$.
+This normalization implies that the overall probability of the particles being in one of the mentioned states is 1: $\langle \Phi|\Phi \rangle = 1$.
 Entanglement is a basis-independent result of superposition.
 Due to this superposition, measurement of the qubit will "collapse" it into one of its basis states with a given probability.
 Because of the entanglement, measurement of one qubit will "collapse" the other qubit to a state whose measurement will yield one of two possible values, where the value depends on which Bell's state the two qubits are in initially.
-Bell's states can be generalized to certain quantum states of multi-qubit systems, such as the GHZ state for 3 or more subsystems.
+Bell's states can be generalized to certain quantum states of multi-qubit systems, such as the GHZ state for three or more subsystems.

 Understanding of Bell's states is useful in analysis of quantum communication, such as superdense coding and quantum teleportation.
-The no-communication theorem prevents this behavior from transmitting information faster than the speed of light.
+These mechanisms cannot transmit information faster than the speed of light, a result known as the no-communication theorem.